 Cos d'Estournel 1918 92p

 Tasted in November 2018.
-Very elegant and refined with sophisticated touch.
-Light on the palate and it tastes better than it smells.
+Very elegant and refined with a sophisticated touch.
+Light on the palate and it tastes better than it is on the nose.
 Anyway, there’s nothing to be disappointed about here, as this wine still keeps well for its age.
 Chateau bottled.